Visiting the Glen Nevis and some stunning mountains nearby.

 Meanwhile, clouds were rolling in and out, creating a colorful theater.

 Giving views on some of the most remote bits of the Highlands..

 Getting further, we found a rock ledge to shelter us from the fresh breeze, where we made a lunch stop.
-Then we established how's everyone doing, and opted to skip the last mountain to take a detour by using a longer route, but without the good sized elevation difference that would need to scaled if we'd stay on track.
+Then we established how's everyone doing, and opted to skip the last mountain to take a detour by using a longer route, but without the good-sized elevation difference that would need to scale if we'd stay on track.

 After descending to a saddle nearby, we passed a small mountain lake, from which we followed a stream that took us back to the valley.